 ♦ Mt Isa: Queensland, Australia

-With an estimated population of 21,998 as at June 2016, the mining town of Mount Isa is the administrative, commercial and industrial centre for the state's vast north-western region.
+With an estimated population of 22,000, the mining town of Mount Isa is the administrative, commercial and industrial centre for the state's vast north-western region.
 Our Mt Isa site manufactures sulphuric acid using waste sulphur obtained from a nearby metal ore mine.
 This process also uses less water than ammonia manufacture, however steam is also used at the site in the process of generating electricity from waste heat captured from the sulphuric acid making process.
 Water for the site is obtained through the Mount Isa Water Board which is responsible for the sustainable management of water supplies in the region.
 Although identified by the WBCSD Water Tool as being located in an arid area which may experience water stress in the future (2025), the Water Board manages supply using two man-made Lakes.
 Water is drawn mostly from Lake Moondarra (owned by a metal ore mining company, but transported by the Mt Isa Water Board) 13 kilometres downstream of Mt Isa, and pumped 60km up from Lake Julius in times of extreme drought to ensure supply is maintained.
 Water saving strategies at the site include the condensing of all steam used in our on-site electricity generation turbine and the returning of any blow down water from our cooling towers to the nearby metal ore mine as process water.

 Bajool: Queensland, Australia